efficient/libcuckoo/README.md

 For details about this algorithm and citations, please refer to [our paper in NSDI 2013][1].
-Some of the details of the hashing algorithm have been improved since that work, however, and this source code is now the definitive reference.
+Some of the details of the hashing algorithm have been improved since that work (e.g., the previous algorithm in [1] serializes all writer threads, while our current implementation supports multiple concurrent writers), however, and this source code is now the definitive reference.

    [1]: http://www.cs.cmu.edu/~dga/papers/memc3-nsdi2013.pdf "MemC3: Compact and Concurrent Memcache with Dumber Caching and Smarter Hashing"